icssc/peterportal-api-next/README.md

 ## ⚠️ Caveats

 Please note that while our data is obtained directly from official UCI sources, such as the Catalogue, the Public Records Office, and the Registrar, this is not an official UCI tool.
-While we strive to keep our data as accurate as possible with the limited support we have from the school, errors can and do happen; please take this into consideration when using this API.
+While we strive to keep our data as accurate as possible with the limited support we have from the University, errors can and do happen; please take this into consideration when using this API.

 We appreciate any and all reports of erroneous information and will take action as quickly as possible.
 If while using this API you encounter any such errors or bugs, please open an issue [here](https://github.com/icssc/peterportal-api-next/issues/new).